IamOmarDarwesh/Sustainable-Data-Driven-Solutions-through-Data-Analysis-of-Water-Crisis/README.md

 # Problem-Solving and Transformative Data Analysis & Insights for Sustainable Solutions

 ## A transformative SQL-driven analysis of Maji Ndogo's water crisis, turning data into actionable insights for a better future.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+💧 Maji Ndogo: Transforming Data into Action — A Journey of Hope and Change

+Welcome to Maji Ndogo, a powerful data-driven initiative tackling one of the world’s most urgent issues—access to clean water.
+In this multi-part project, SQL, Python, and visualization tools unite to uncover the truth, solve real problems, and empower communities.

 In this project, I utilized a combination of SQL and Python to connect to a local MySQL database, effectively analyzing data related to the water crisis in Maji Ndogo.